andresort28/quant-test/README.md

 ---

 ### Description
 The goal was created a simplistic framework of an exchange.
-I use Java NIO in order to have non-blocking I/O sockets and non-blocking data structure.
+I used Java NIO in order to have non-blocking I/O sockets.

 ### Required Software